hphelion/documentation/cli.unix.articles.migration.md

 * No new feature requests will be honored
 * Bug reports will be accepted

-HP Cloud has contributed the Unix CLI back to the open source community, and you can get support, access the documentation, and download the source code [here](https://github.com/hpcloud/unix_cli).
+HP Helion Public Cloud has contributed the Unix CLI back to the open source community, and you can get support, access the documentation, and download the source code [here](https://github.com/hpcloud/unix_cli).

 _________________________________________

-You can use the Unix CLI for HP Cloud to migrate object store data from other cloud storage providers to your HP Cloud object storage containers.
+You can use the Unix CLI for HP Helion Public Cloud to migrate object store data from other cloud storage providers to your HP Helion Public Cloud object storage containers.
 You can copy objects individually, or perform a recursive copy of multiple files.

 You can perform object migration from the AWS, Google, and Rackspace services.
 You may be able to migrate objects from other providers but that functionality is not currently supported.